 How are you doing?
 Please let us know.

-Our very best wishes and prayers for you all!
+Our very best wishes and prayers to you all for continuing good health

 Gill and Vanessa